thorny-thorny/aoc-2022/README.md

 # aoc-2022

+Me trying to find a balance between performance, memory consumption, code length, readability and reusability 🥲

 Welcome to the Advent of Code[^aoc] Kotlin project created by [thorny-thorny][github] using the [Advent of Code Kotlin Template][template] delivered by JetBrains.

 In this repository, thorny-thorny is about to provide solutions for the puzzles using [Kotlin][kotlin] language.